-Instrumental Concentration: brass, woodwind, string, or percussion major Vocal Concentration: piano, organ, guitar, or voice major
+Instrumental Concentration: brass, woodwind, string, or percussion major Vocal Concentration: piano, guitar, or voice major

-Students who have already completed an undergraduate degree in music may obtain their New Jersey teacher certification (Subject Matter K-12 in Music) through the Graduate School of Education at William Paterson University.
-Students desiring to enter this program should contact the Office of Graduate Admissions for application information and also speak with the Director of Music Education.
+Students who have already completed an undergraduate degree in music may obtain their New Jersey teacher certification (Subject Matter K-12 in Music) through the Master of Arts in Teaching, which is administered by the through the College of Education at William Paterson University.
+Students interested in this program should contact the Office of Graduate Admissions for application information as well as the current coordinator of the Master of Arts in Teaching.

 William Paterson University